Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "All life is an experiment.
-The more experiments you make, the better."
+> "Give credit where credit is due: simply said, if you want loyalty and best effort, you must be thoughtful.  "
-> — **Ralph Waldo Emerson**
+> — **Estee Lauder**

 ---